 - enable more trains to run more often and on time.

-50 level crossings will be removed over eight years, with at least 20 to be completed by 2018.
+50 level crossings will be removed over the duration of the project, with at least 20 to be completed by 2018.

 Construction is already underway at several sites.

 Early planning and engineering assessments are being undertaken for all the level crossing sites that we'll be removing.